When icebergs force an artist’s hand

 Climate change is somewhat of a paradox: although it is the greatest challenge humanity has ever faced, it remains abstract and difficult to grasp.
 Realistic but imbued with a positive vision, Zaria Forman’s work provides a more concrete picture of the situation.
 To honour her mother (the photographer Rena Bass Forman, who died suddenly in 2011), she organised the expedition to the north-east coast of Greenland that they were originally supposed to complete together.
 Zaria was struck by the vibrant beauty of these powerful yet fragile masses of ice.

 During the expeditions that followed, she witnessed the reality of the change in progress.
-She has participated in NASA’s “Operation IceBridge” mission several times in Antarctica, Greenland and the Canadian Arctic, and completed a residency in Antarctica with National Geographic.
+She has participated in NASA’s “Operation IceBridge” mission several times in Antarctica, Greenland and the Canadian Arctic, and completed a residency in Antarctica.
 These trips form the backbone of her mission, which is to share the reality of an area of the world that is inaccessible to the vast majority of people.

 Icebergs at her fingertips